golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/executing-tasks.md

 {% alert level="warning" %}

-Note that we utilize the `Promise.all()` method to process outputs from `futureResults` which is iterable of promises.
+Note that we utilize the `Promise.all()` method to process outputs from `futureResults` which is an iterable of promises.
 While this approach allowed us to keep the snippet short and simple, there is a pitfall with such an approach.
 This method rejects when any of the input's promises are rejected, so if any of the tasks fail (after retries) user will not get _any_ results at all.
-To avoid such a scenario use `Promise.allSettled()`.
+To avoid such a scenario use `Promise.allSettled()` instead.

 {% /alert %}